pastuweb/yubikey-login-hook-liferay-6-x/README.md

 # yubikey-login-hook-liferay-6-x
+-
+It was a project shared by Google Code Hosting Projects.
+-

 With this hook you can integrate a new Liferay's authentication in your portal.
 This hook use YubiKey OTP API by Yubico.com

 Through the Portal Settings you can choose email + OTP or email + password + OTP authentication way.